rconradharris/rconradharris.github.com/_posts/2013-01-14-getting-cinder-up-and-running.markdown

         $ nova create --image <YOUR IMAGE> --flavor 1 myinstance

 2. Attach the volume to the running instance.
-To do this, you'll need so specify what device indentifier the volume should have within the instance.
+To do this, you'll need so specify what device identifier the volume should have within the instance.
    Make sure you don't accidentally use a device identifier that's already been used.
 In this case, I know that `/dev/xvdc` is being used for swap and that `/dev/xvdb` is free, so I'll use that: